na-stewart/sanic-security/README.md

 Tortoise ORM is an easy-to-use asyncio ORM (Object Relational Mapper).

-* Define your models like so
+* Define your models like so:

 ```python
 from tortoise.models import Model